Signatures of the spin Hall effect in hot and dense QCD matter

 \end{widetext} where $ f_0(x,p) = (e^{(\e_0 - q_{B} \m_B)\beta} + 1)^{-1}$ is the Fermi-Dirac distribution function with $\e_0 = p \cdot u$ and $\beta=1/T$.
 Note $q_{B}=1$ for baryons and $q_{B}=-1$ for anti-baryons.
 Here, we define $\partial^\m_\perp \equiv \D^{\m\n} \partial_\n, p_{\perp}^{\mu}\equiv \D^{\mu\nu}p_{\nu}$ with $\D^{\m\n} = g^{\m\n} - u^\m u^\n$.
 We denote momentum quadrupole by $Q^{\m\n} = -p^\m_\perp p^\n_\perp / p^2_\perp + \D^{\m\n} /3$ and shear stress tensor by $\s^{\m\n} = \partial^{(\m}_\perp u^{\n)}_{{}} - (1/3)\D^{\m\n} (\partial\cdot u)$.

 Eq.~\eqref{eq:spin} includes all possible first order hydrodynamic gradient contributions to the spin polarization in phase space that are allowed by symmetry, except for the vorticity-quadrupole coupling which is found to be suppressed in perturbative calculations~\cite{Liu:2021uhn}.
 Among those four independent contributions, the first and second terms in the brackets represent the vorticity-induced and T-gradient induced polarization respectively.
 The combination of the two is proportional to the thermal vorticity, the effect of which has been widely studied previously~\cite{Becattini:2013fla,Becattini:2017gcx}.
 The recently-discovered shear-induced polarization (SIP)~\cite{Liu:2021uhn,Fu:2021pok,Becattini:2021suc,Yi:2021ryh} is shown in the third term.
-The SHE contribution, given by the last term, is of potential importance for baryon-rich QCD matter.
-We shall employ Eq.~\eqref{eq:spin} as a basis for the subsequently systematic analysis of spin polarization at BES energies.
+The \bSHE~contribution, given by the last term, is of potential importance for baryon-rich QCD matter.
+A similar expression for the baryonic SHE has been derived using a statistical approach \cite{Buzzegoli:2022kyj}.
+This approach differs from Eq.~(\ref{eq:spin}) primarily due to the inclusion of the four-velocity vector \( u^\mu \) and a time-direction vector \( \hat{t}^\mu \).
+In a more recent study \cite{Sheng:2025cjk}, these vectors have been replaced by the unit surface normal vector \( n^\mu \).
+Equation (\ref{eq:spin}) was derived using a free theory analysis and includes four distinctive gradient contributions.
+We anticipate that higher-loop contributions may modify the coefficients in front of each gradient term, but they will not change the presence or qualitative features of these contributions.
+We shall employ Eq.~\eqref{eq:spin} as a basis for the subsequently systematic analysis of spin polarization at BES energies \footnote{Note the expression of Eq.~(\ref{eq:spin}) is not unique, which can be equivalently written as the combination of derivatives of flow velocities and temperature fields in ideal hydrodynamics.
+With the convention of \cite{Baier:2007ix}, we eliminate the time derivatives and focus on the effects induced by the $\mu_B$ in this work.
+Nevertheless, the value of the predicted SHE signature does not depend on a specific form.}.

 To compute the spin polarization of the produced $\L$ and $\overline{\Lambda}$ hyperons on the freezeout-surface $\Sigma_{\mu}$ from the axial Wigner function, we follow the widely-used prescription~\cite{Becattini:2013fla, Fang:2016vpj}: